AlexBuzmion/LayOff/README.md

 <!-- SCENARIO5 -->
 <h2 id="scenario5"> :small_orange_diamond: Trap Placement</h2>
 <p>Trap placement is a strategic gameplay mechanic that allows players to hinder opponents by setting traps at key locations.
-The process involves several scripts that manage the selection, positioning, and confirmation of trap placement.</p>
+The process involves several scripts that manage the selection, positioning, confirmation of trap placement, and visual feedback on the HUD.</p>
 <p align="center">
 <img src="./ReadMeAssets/trapPlacement.gif" alt="Trap Placement GIF">
 </p>